AWS Global Infrastructure

 Summary: According to Atlassian, Git is a distributed version control system where every developer has a working copy of the code and full change history on their local machine, as conceptualized by Linus Torvalds.

-If you found this “Git Tutorial” relevant, check out the DevOps training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+If you found this “Git Tutorial” relevant, check out the DevOps Online Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka DevOps Certification Training course helps learners gain expertise in various DevOps processes and tools such as Puppet, Jenkins, Nagios and GIT for automating multiple steps in SDLC.

 Upcoming Batches For DevOps Certification Training Course